Texas Tech University

 The following definitions apply:

-• Communicable Disease – A disease easily spread by casual contact and which poses a threat to other employees and/or to students.
+• Communicable Disease – A disease easily spread by casual contact and that poses a threat to other employees and/or to students.

-• Transmittable Disease – A disease not easily spread by casual contact but which may be blood borne, transmitted sexually or through other bodily fluids, or transmitted in other ways so as to pose only a limited threat to other employees and/or students.
+• Transmittable Disease – A disease not easily spread by casual contact but which may be bloodborne, transmitted sexually or through other bodily fluids, or transmitted in other ways that poses only a limited threat to other employees and/or students.

-• Noncommunicable Disease – A disease not considered transferable from person to person so as to pose no threat to other employees and/or students.
+• Noncommunicable Disease – A disease not considered transferable from person to person that poses no threat to other employees and/or students.

-An employee who is a victim of a communicable or transmittable disease as determined by medical certification may elect to utilize sick leave, vacation leave, and temporary disability leave without pay benefits in accordance with normal university policies (OP 70.01) and/or family and medical leave policies (OP 70.32).
+An employee who has a communicable or transmittable disease, as determined by medical certification, may elect to utilize sick leave, vacation leave, or leave without pay benefits in accordance with normal university policies and/or family and medical leave policies.

-The employee may also be reassigned to other work or to other work areas in order to reduce or remove the threat posed to other employees or students.
+The employee may also be reassigned to other work or to other work areas in order to reduce or remove the threat posed to other employees and/or students.

-Each case will be evaluated on the basis of that particular case taking into consideration the desires and rights of the employee, the safety of the workplace, and the needs of the university.
+Each situation will be evaluated on the basis of that particular case, taking into consideration the desires and rights of the employee, the safety of the workplace, and the needs of the university.

-An employee who is a victim of a noncommunicable disease as determined by medical certification may elect to use sick leave, vacation leave, family and medical leave, and temporary disability leave without pay benefits in accordance with normal university policies.
-Such employees may be permitted to work as long as they are able to work a regular schedule and fulfill the duties and responsibilities of their position (OP 70.24).
+An employee who has a noncommunicable disease, as determined by medical certification, may elect to use sick leave, vacation leave, family and medical leave, and/or leave without pay benefits in accordance with normal university policies (OP 70.24).

 Back to Top